Gorge: un-mountain, 2016

 Dimensions: 190cm x 110cm x 110cm and 35cm x 235cm x 85cm

-But slumped on the floor
+but slumped on the floor

-In ‘The Split and the Structure’; a collection of 28 essays written by Rudolf Arnheim and published in 1996, Arnheim shares his views and perspective on the study of visual perception and the arts, applied using the principles of Gestalt psychology [1].
-In his essay ‘The Echo of the Mountain’, Arnheim makes more than one analogy to compare works of art with works of nature.
-Whether drawing upon knowledge, lived experience, intuition or the imagination, Arnheim brings mountains to mind, to consider the creative act of an artist, as an act of personification, in which, the artist attributes human characteristics onto something non-human, as a means to ’embody’ the ‘dynamic…nature’ of indeterminate events, making the art work a symbol of mental strength, in which, the viewer can confront life’s ‘mysteries and problems…challenges, threats’.
+Arnheim makes more than one analogy to compare works of art with works of nature.
+Whether drawing upon knowledge, lived experience, intuition or the imagination, he brings mountains to mind, to consider the creative act of an artist, as an act of personification, where in, the artist attributes human characteristics onto something non-human to ’embody’ the ‘dynamic…nature’ of indeterminate events, making the art work a symbol of mental strength, in which, the viewer can confront life’s ‘mysteries and problems…challenges, threats’.[2]

 Illustrating the artist’s world as ‘a forest of symbols’, Arnheim states: